KLemonLab/DpiMGE_Manuscript/Anvio/README.md

 ## Use this code to display the D. pigrum pangenome on Anvi'o ##

-anvi-display-pan -g Anvio-GENOMES.db -p PAN_DPIG_prokka-PAN.db
+anvi-display-pan -g Dpig-GENOMES.db -p PAN_DPIG_prokka-PAN.db

 #The individual contig databases are located in the ContigsGenomeDatabases folder.